tamilzh2018/kode-kloud-test/Azure/Azure.md

 ### **Q17: Create and Attach Managed Disks in Azure**

 > *A VM requires two new data disks: one for logs, one for app data.
 Create two disks, attach them, and configure Linux to use LVM for redundancy.
 What are the IOPS limitations for the selected disk types?*
+Create a managed disk with the following requirements:

+Name of the disk should be nautilus-disk.

+Disk type must be Standard_LRS.

+Disk size must be 2 GiB.
+Ans:
+az disk create \
+  --resource-group <your-resource-group> \
+  --name nautilus-disk \
+  --size-gb 2 \
+  --sku Standard_LRS

 ## 🔐 **Security & Access Control**